rehandogar/p6-feed-reader-testing/README.md

 # p6-feed-reader-testing

 In this project, my task is to write a number of tests against a given web-based application that reads RSS feeds.
 The project uses [Jasmine](https://jasmine.github.io/) to test the underlying logic of the application as well as DOM manipulation and asynchronous function testing.
-The live demo of this project is available [here](https://rehanumar.github.io/p6-feed-reader-testing/index.html).
+The live demo of this project is available [here](https://rehanumar.github.io/p6-feed-reader-testing/index.html). (it's dependent on 3rd party apis like jsapi of google)

 ## How to run the application
 * Download the repository as zip file in your computer or fork it